 06 of 08

-The shear exuberance of a Paniculata fuchsia in bloom is captivating, as its vibrant pink flowers and ornamental berries are produced on erect shrubs that can live for 20 years in the right conditions.
+The sheer exuberance of a Paniculata fuchsia in bloom is captivating, as its vibrant pink flowers and ornamental berries are produced on erect shrubs that can live for 20 years in the right conditions.
 It demands mild, frost-free temperatures and acidic soil high in organic matter.
-With its slow to medium growth habit, fuchsia Paniculata is a good candidate for training as a tree standard.
+With it's slow to medium growth habit, fuchsia Paniculata is a good candidate for training as a tree standard.

 07 of 08

 Fuchsia "Alba" is an elegant addition to the white flower garden.
 The blooms aren't a stark white, but a creamy pink that nevertheless look luminous under a full moon.
-A bi-weekly deadheading will encourage repeat blooming through fall.
+Bi-weekly deadheading will encourage repeat blooming through fall.

 08 of 08